 Couples need to trust in your ability to deliver a skillfully documented wedding, and the best way to gain that trust is by showing them what you’ve delivered to past clients.

 Are you targeting a specific type of client?
 Of course, you are.
 Everyone has their dream client.
 Are they artsy?
 Are they glamorous?
 Do they want to get married in the mountains?
 Or are you just looking for cool, local couples who are fun to work with?
 If none of this other advice resonates with you, I hope this does: add the clients you want to your website!
 If you’ve shot a mountain wedding and it was your favorite wedding ever, blog it.
 Show it off to other couples who might be searching for a photographer with mountain wedding experience.
-Blogging your favorite clients will attract more of that client type, which I think we can all agree will lead to a happier you!
+Blogging your favorite clients will attract more of that client type, which will lead to a happier you!

-Grow as a creative
+Grow as a Photographer

 The creative process, as you all know, is an ever-evolving thing.
 Your style transforms over time as you add creative influences to your tool belt.
 The best way to evaluate your work and learn from mistakes and/or successes is to simply be with your work.
 Blogging, while time-consuming and tedious, gives you a chance to review your work in a new light.
 Blogging forces you to put the story together.
 During the editing phase, you’re focused on the minute aspects of a wedding, while writing a blog post gives you the opportunity to see the bigger picture.
 You may learn things about your approach that you didn’t notice before.